SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 * Increasing access to food and improving food supply systems
 * Increasing the safety and nutritional value of the food available.

 It consists of 3 phrases.
+Phrase 1 focuses on positive actions, phrase 2 on negative actions, and phrase 3 on terms which need to be combined with human terms.

 #### Phrase 1